abdelrahmanmostafa/Java-Programming-Arrays-Lists-and-Structured-Data/README.md

 # Java-Programming-Arrays-Lists-and-Structured-Data
-Impementation of programming Exercise of third course of java programming provided by Duke University from Coursera.
+Impementation of programming Exercises of third course of java programming provided by Duke University from Coursera Using BlueJ.
-IDE : BlueJ
-some of the files were provided by the course itself
+Note : some of the files were provided by the course itself